cscarv/cscarv.github.io/_pages/about.md

   - /about.html
 ---

-I'm a fourth-year PhD student in Prof. Justin Solomon's [Geometric Data Processing Group](https://groups.csail.mit.edu/gdpgroup/) at the [MIT Computer Science and Artificial Intelligence Lab](https://www.csail.mit.edu/).
-My research seeks to understand the role of neural networks in generative modeling and build **generative models without neural networks**.
-I'm grateful to be supported by a 2022 Siebel Scholarship and an NSERC Postgraduate Doctoral Scholarship (PGS-D).
+I'm a fifth-year PhD student in Prof. Justin Solomon's [Geometric Data Processing Group](https://groups.csail.mit.edu/gdpgroup/) at the [MIT Computer Science and Artificial Intelligence Lab](https://www.csail.mit.edu/).
+I work on machine learning problems where **scale fails**: Where naively scaling up training data, model size, or the number of training iterations is either impossible, fails to yield the promised improvements, or even leads to unexpected – and unwanted – results.
+I'm grateful to be supported by a 2024 Exponent Fellowship.
+I've also been supported by a 2022 Siebel Scholarship and an NSERC Postgraduate Doctoral Scholarship (PGS-D).

+I spent Summer 2024 interning with Dr. Paul Zhang at Backflip AI, a 3D generative AI startup based in San Francisco.
+We developed a state-of-the-art method for orienting 3D shapes, which you can read all about in [Orient Anything](https://arxiv.org/abs/2410.02101).

-I've spent Summer 2021 and 2022 interning with  Prof. [Michael Bronstein](https://en.wikipedia.org/wiki/Michael_Bronstein) and the Learning Methods team at Twitter [Cortex](https://cortex.twitter.com/)!
+I spent Summer 2021 and 2022 interning with  Prof. [Michael Bronstein](https://en.wikipedia.org/wiki/Michael_Bronstein) and the Learning Methods team at Twitter [Cortex](https://cortex.twitter.com/)!

 I completed my undergrad degree in mathematics and economics at McGill University in Montreal.
 At McGill, I had the privilege of working with: